After a baby's first birthday, the rate of growth begins to slow down. The baby is now a toddler and is very active.

 Give your child toys that can be filled and emptied, and toys for imaginary play.

-Give your child simple 2- to 6-piece puzzles and balls of all sizes.
+Help your child with simple 2- to 6-piece puzzles with shapes, colors, and animals.

 Help your child build towers of blocks.

 Give simple choices.
 Let your child choose between two things.
 For example, when dressing, ask them if they want to wear the red or blue shirt.

 Encourage your child to "help" you with household tasks.

 Give your child paper and large crayons so they can scribble and draw.